How To Interpret Your Candidate Test Scores

 Recruiting managers and business owners only interested in one or two bookkeeping topics can concentrate on a candidate’s performance in topics essential to success in the role.

-The most detailed level of the report lists all 40 questions, the topic areas, and whether they were answered correctly, incorrectly or omitted, allowing selection panels to drill down to explore particular elements of accounting most important to their organisation, and their candidates performance against those questions.
+The most detailed level of the report lists all 40 questions, the topic areas, and whether they were answered correctly, incorrectly or omitted, allowing selection panels to drill down to explore particular elements of accounting most important to their organization, and their candidates performance against those questions.

 Feedback on Candidate Reports